hackclub/hackclub/workshops/julia_fractals/README.md

   if (math.abs(z) > 2 || i == maxIterations)
-    // If so, return number of iterations return i
+    // If so, return number of iterations return i else
     // If not, iterate again!
-  else return julia(z, i + 1)
+    return julia(z, i+1)
 }

 // pointToColor + the rest of your script...